appsquickly/typhoon/README.md

 ___So what, then, are the options for runtime interpretation of component recipes?___

+#### Pure Objective-C API

+This is <a href="https://github.com/jasperblues/spring-objective-c/blob/master/Tests/Factory/SpringComponentFactoryTests.m">already supported</a>
+however, I find it too verbose to be of practical use.
+It does get you one step ahead of the game by allowing you to define components in any order, as well as inject by type, reference, value, with property and with initializer.
+Its the foundation of what is built on top.

 #### Annotations

 "Annotations" (aka faking them with Macros in Objective-C) have their place, but they don't really provide the